leshack/Hackthebox/Linux/Linux-Medium/Sneaky/Sneaky.md

 Nmap done: 1 IP address (1 host up) scanned in 18.19 seconds
 ```

-oloking at the results  we find out that there are 1 ports open and its a `Ubuntu`and its running an `Apache httpd 2.4.7`.
+looking at the results  we find out that there are 1 ports open and its a `Ubuntu`and its running an `Apache httpd 2.4.7`.

 port[80]-http